 In July 2016, Metal Shark was selected by HNY Ferry Fleet, LLC (a Hornblower company) to build 88′, Incat Crowther-designed, 150-passenger high-speed ferries for its new NYC Ferry Service.
 By incorporating the same serialized building processes honed on its military fleet builds, Metal Shark built and delivered the entire six-vessel order in record time.
 With less than ten months’ time from project start to the delivery of the first vessel, Metal Shark delivered all six ferries on or ahead of schedule, between April and June, 2017.
 NYC Ferry officially launched on May 1, 2017, with Metal Shark-built H 102 given the honors of ferrying the first load of customers on the new service’s inaugural revenue trip.
 Metal Shark is proud to count HNY Ferry Fleet, Hornblower, and NYC Ferry among its growing list of satisfied customers.
 In January 2017, Metal Shark was awarded a contract to build passenger vessels for Entertainment Cruises’ Potomac Riverboats division.
 Four of the 26-meter, 150-passenger ferries, which were designed by BMT Designers & Planners, are being built by Metal Shark at Franklin.
 Also in January 2017, Metal Shark was awarded a contract to build two 105′, 150-passenger ferries for the New Orleans Regional Transit Authority.
 Click here to learn more about Franklin’s passenger vessel construction capabilities.

-To meet growing needs, Metal Shark has commenced construction of a fully enclosed, 200’ x 80’ large vessel assembly building enabling weather-independent construction of vessels up to 180 feet in length.
-Additionally, a new stand-alone office building with over 8,000 sf of space for Franklin executive, engineering, project management, and administrative personnel is being built.
-Both buildings will be up and running by the end of 2017.
+To meet growing needs, in 2017 Metal Shark commenced construction of a fully enclosed, 200’ x 80’ large vessel assembly building enabling weather-independent construction of vessels up to 180 feet in length.
+Additionally, a new stand-alone office building with over 8,000 sf of space for Franklin executive, engineering, project management, and administrative personnel was added.
+Both buildings were fully operational by early 2018.

 Situated on the Charenton canal, Metal Shark’s Franklin shipyard offers direct unobstructed deepwater access to the Gulf of Mexico.
 The yard is located immediately off Louisiana Highway 90 for easy over-the-road transport of large components, and the site plan offers ample room for future growth.
 Franklin currently supports aluminum, steel, and composite shipbuilding for vessels up to 250’.